10

 Full history of every Australian WNBA Draft pick

-A record four Australian women's basketballers were selected in the 2001 WNBA Draft
+Four Australian women's basketballers have been selected in the same draft twice in WNBA history

 Australia’s most active draft period was from 1998 to 2001 during the league's formative years, with 10 Australians selected over four drafts in that time during what was the start of a golden era for the Australian Opals.
 Fourteen Australians have entered the league undrafted.